safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 The Mendix build pack for docker provided a standard way to build and run your Mendix application in a Docker container.
 You can learn more about the build pack at [GitHub - mendix/docker-mendix-buildpack: Build and Run Mendix in Docker](https://github.com/mendix/docker-mendix-buildpack)

-Mendix build pack will help you to prepare containerize version of your application.
+Mendix Build pack is a tool to prepare a containerized version of your application.
 It can be part of your source code from start on Team Server or you can merge required docker files later in the process.
-In this post, let assume this part is already implemented.

-Lets start building Gitlab Pipeline to deploy Mendix application to Kubernetes.
+Let's start building Gitlab Pipeline to deploy the Mendix application to Kubernetes.

 > :rocket: You can find the Gitlab Pipeline code at [Deploy Mendix apps to Kubernetes with Gitlab · GitHub](https://gist.github.com/safoorsafdar/c169d5007e1aa88d900ae7198114292f)